How to monitor your students' learning progress: BookWidgets reports

 Take a look at this post to learn more about the differences between formative and summative feedback and its purpose.

-Bear in mind that monitoring a student’s progress takes time and some good observation skills.
-BookWidgets makes it easier to tie all the ends together and give you a nice overview.
-You get to chance to help students faster and to reflect on your own instructions and evaluation questions as well.
+Bear in mind that monitoring a student’s progress takes some good observation skills.
+Giving 360-degree feedback takes time but BookWidgets makes it easier to tie all the ends together and give you a nice overview.
+You get the chance to help students faster and to reflect on your own instructions and evaluation questions as well.